-The main materials of rigid circuit boards are FR-4, CEM-1, CEM-3, metal-based copper-clad laminates (mainly aluminum-based, and a few are metalcore).
+The primary materials of rigid circuit boards are FR-4, CEM-1, CEM-3, metal-based copper-clad laminates (mainly aluminum-based, and a few are metalcore).

-FR-4 is a glass fiberboard laminated with copper foil and impregnated flame-retardant epoxy fiber cloth, which has good mechanical processability.
+FR-4 is a glass fiberboard laminated with copper foil and impregnated flame-retardant epoxy fiber cloth with good mechanical processability.

 Halogen-free sheet in FR4: Halogen-free refers to a substrate that does not contain halogen (fluorine, bromine, iodine, etc.)

 Commonly used FR4 boards are yellow core and white core.